simeononsecurity/simeononsecurity.ch/content/articles/the-checklist-for-securing-your-e-commerce-site/index.en.md

 * **Damage to reputation**: A security breach can severely damage the reputation of an e-commerce site.
 Customers may lose trust in the site's ability to protect their information, leading to a loss of business and potential negative publicity.
 * **Legal consequences**: In some cases, inadequate security measures can result in legal consequences.
 E-commerce sites may be subject to fines and legal action if they fail to comply with data protection regulations.

 To mitigate these risks, it is essential for e-commerce sites to prioritize security and implement robust security measures.
 This includes regularly updating and patching software, enforcing strong password policies, and implementing secure payment processing systems.
-Additionally, conducting regular security audits, training employees on data security, and complying with data protection regulations are crucial steps in protecting customer data and maintaining trust.
+Also, conducting regular security audits, training employees on data security, and complying with data protection regulations are crucial steps in protecting customer data and maintaining trust.

 ### The Role of Security in Building Customer Trust